Twentynine Palms Strategic Expeditionary Landing Field: EAF 29 Palms

 The 29 Palms EAF is under operational control of the Commanding General, Third Marine Aircraft Wing.
 Day-to-day operations are the responsibility of the Marines of MWSS-374.
 The EAF was built in 1976 to test the Naval services aluminum expeditionary runway concept.
 The austere EAF is an example of what Naval aviation would use in a tactical situation where no prior airfield exists.
 It is a cornerstone of the Marine Corps' Combined Arms Exercise (CAX) Program.
 Today's EAF has changed very little since the original construction.
 Over three million square feet of aluminum AM-2 matting make up the primary runway, taxiways, and parking areas.
 The EAF operates as a "host nation" airfield to which deployed units bring their own organic support.
 Support functions provided at the EAF include the following: Airfield Operations, Air Traffic Control, Airfield Construction, Maintenance and Repair, Aircraft Rescue and Fire Fighting, Common Aviation Support Equipment, Explosive Ordnance Disposal, Weather Services, Communications, Aircraft Refueling, Fuel Storage, Engineer Support, and Motor Transport.

 Facilities

 Strategic Expeditionary Landing Field (SELF) is a military airfield with an aluminum matted surface that is designed for sustained operations in an amphibious objective area.
 The runway, taxiways, and aircraft parking areas are constructed entirely of AM-2 aluminum matting.
 The AM-2 surface matting is a fabricated aluminum panel 1.5" thick, which consists of a hollow, extruded, one-piece main section with extruded end connectors welded to each end.
 The top surface of the AM-2 matting is coated with a non-skid material.

 The runway is 8000 by 150 ft and can accommodate the largest aircraft in the military inventory: the C-5 Galaxy and C-17 Globemaster.
-In a normal year, Marine Wing Support Squadron 374 operates the SELF 300 days, conducts 3,600 hours of flight operations, supports 16,647 aircraft, and pumps over five million gallons of jet fuel.
+In a normal year, Aviation Ground Support Detachment operates the SELF 300 days, conducts 3,600 hours of flight operations, supports 16,647 aircraft, and pumps over five million gallons of jet fuel.